Top 10 Cultural Differences that Can Cause Embarrassment, Misunderstanding and Even Troubles

 7 In America, standing with hands on the hips may suggest power or pride, but in Argentina, it may suggest anger or a challenge.

-An American man: I'm a patriotic American and I will always stand on side of America. *while standing with the hands on hips*
+An American man: I'm a patriotic American and I will always stand on the side of America. *while standing with hands on hips*

 8 In Polynesia, people stick out their tongue to greet people which is taken as a sign of mockery in most of other cultures.